Azad77/backup_hashnode/ckqfrhvsz0p8fgss19ccaev5k.md

+---
-# 12- Scientific computation using NumPy library
+title: "12- Scientific computation using NumPy library"
+datePublished: Sun Jun 27 2021 22:26:39 GMT+0000 (Coordinated Universal Time)
+cuid: ckqfrhvsz0p8fgss19ccaev5k
+slug: 12-scientific-computation-using-numpy-library
+tags: tutorial, python, programming-languages, numpy

+---

 In Python, NumPy (Numerical Python) is the essential package for scientific computation.
 It is used for working with arrays.
-An array in NumPy is very faster than traditional Python lists.
-It also could be used for computing Pearson’s correlation coefficient and generating random numbers.
+An array in NumPy is very fast compared to traditional Python lists.
+It can also be used for computing Pearson’s correlation coefficient and generating random numbers.

 ## Installation of NumPy: